liftbridge-io/liftbridge/documentation/client_implementation.md

 `Subscribe` is used to consume streams.
 By default, it begins reading messages from the end of the stream and blocks for new messages.

+By default, the client automatically binds to the partition's leader for a subscribe request.
+However, it is also possible to bind a subscribe request to a random ISR replica, including partition followers, with an additional opt-in flag.
+Like the leader, an ISR follower will only expose committed messages.
+However, there may be some lag behind what is committed on the leader before it's committed on a follower.

 In the Go client example above, `Subscribe` takes four arguments:

 | Argument | Type | Description | Required |